HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 On the west side, the older streets are generally narrow and discontinuous with a number of angled

 intersections.
-Providing adequate marked bicycle lanes onnarrow streets is a challenge.
+Providing adequate marked bicycle lanes on narrow streets is a challenge.
 On the east side,

-the newer streets are wider, built to post-World War II suburban design standards which limit access to
+the newer streets are wider, built to post -World War II suburban design standards which limit access to

 heavily traveled roadways from the residential areas but also focus traffic onto those arterials.
 The city is

-also experimenting with traffic circles, roundabouts and hybrid traffic, circles as speed reductions measures.
+also experimenting With traffic circles, roundabouts and hybrid traffic, circles as speed reductions measures.

 OTS-38b (Rev 10/99)